divio/djangocms-boilerplate-bootstrap3/README.rst

 Documentation
 -------------

-You can find additional documentation on the django CMS within the `Aldryn Bootstrap Boilerplate
+You can find additional documentation on the django CMS within the `django CMS Bootstrap Boilerplate
 <https://aldryn-boilerplate-bootstrap3.readthedocs.io>`_ or the `django CMS Documentation
 <https://django-cms.readthedocs.io>`_.